omahs/building-secure-contracts/learn_evm/tracing.md

 ## Transaction Tracing

 One great way to learn more about how the EVM works internally is to trace the execution of a transaction opcode by opcode.
-This technique can also help you assess the correctness of assembly code and catch problems related to the compiler or it's optimization steps.
+This technique can also help you assess the correctness of assembly code and catch problems related to the compiler or its optimization steps.

 The following Javascript snippet uses an `ethers` provider to connect to an ethereum node with the `debug` JSON RPC endpoints activated.
 Although this requires an archive node on mainnet, it can also be run quickly & easily against a local development testnet using hardhat node, ganache, or some other ethprovider that targets developers.